eddyerburgh/data-structures-in-practice/content/posts/linked-lists.md

 The final benefit is that they're easy to implement (which means less surface area for bugs).

+Despite these benefits, dynamic arrays are often more performant than linked lists.
+Think carefully before you decide to use linked lists in your project.

-The rest of this post will dive into the details of how linked lists are implemented and used in the cURL project.
+The rest of this post will look at a project that's used linked lists successfully—cURL.

 ## Linked lists in cURL